100% volunteer and local Board Members.

 Term ends: April 2018

 As Design Chair, Eric identifies top-tier designers in the community who are interested in volunteering their expertise and unique design perspective to the board.
-Eric oversees AIGA Baltimore’s design materials and it’s volunteers ensuring that they align properly with chapter guidelines.
+Eric oversees AIGA Baltimore’s creative materials and manages the design volunteers ensuring that they align properly with chapter guidelines.

-Eric Warner is the UX Lead for Money Map Press, a company focused on making investing profitable through access to investment experts.
-When not solving real world problems through design, he enjoys music, cooking, sports, gaming, movies traveling, and hanging with friends.
+Eric Warner is the UX/UI Designer for Workbench Platform, a ready-made platform for makers and educators to connect with end users and build online communities.
+When not solving real world problems through design, he enjoys music, cooking, sports, gaming, movies, traveling, and hanging with friends.
 Eric often posts helpful design articles and resources on Twitter @eboss2k9.